sandow-digital/django-mptt-sandow/docs/forms.rst

 Forms
 =====

-The following custom form is provided in the ``mptt.forms`` package.
+The following custom form is provided in the ``mptt2.forms`` package.

 ``MoveNodeForm``
 ----------------